 If you think that all dude ranches are located out West, it's time to adjust your GPS.

 Rates fluctuate significantly between high and low season.
-In the high summer season, the nightly rate can easily top $625 for a family of four.
 Keep in mind that this is an all-inclusive vacation with lodging, most meals, horseback riding, evening entertainment, and practically every other expense built into the cost of your room.
-In the off-seasons, deals are more abundant and prices can be closer to $350 a night for a family of four.
+In the off-season, deals are more abundant.
 There are a few exceptions to the all-inclusive rate, such as alcoholic beverages and spa treatments.
 Tips for restaurant and bar staff are also not included.

 The 100 guest rooms in the main lodge are split into two large wings.
 Every room has easy access to the lobby, public areas, and key outdoor activity areas.
 The 20 rooms in the Oklahoma Building, less than 30 yards from the lodge, are slightly smaller and also slightly less expensive.
 Rooms are fairly basic and definitely not luxurious, but they are good-sized, well-maintained, and comfortably appointed.
 Many feature a pullout sofa or bunk beds for the kids.

 The resort is open year-round, with a changing seasonal lineup of activities.
 In the summer, families can use the outdoor pool, take out paddleboats on the small lake, grab a ride on a banana boat, or go water skiing.
 In the winter, guests can go snow tubing and even learn to ski at the small ski area on the resort’s grounds.
 Horseback riding on the nearby trails that ramble through woods and meadows is offered all year long.

 As is common in the travel industry, the writer was provided with complimentary services for review purposes.
 While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.